Proving Circuit Functional Equivalence in Zero Knowledge: Introduction

 Existing research attempts to address the trust issue by privacy-preserving IP verification, which allows a prover to convince a verifier of an IP’s correctness without revealing the underlying design.
 One line of research uses homomorphic encryption (HE) to encrypt test vectors and outsource simulation to third parties~\cite{gouert2020romeo,konstantinou2015privacy}.
 Another research line leverages zero-knowledge proof (ZKP), where a verifier challenges a design encoded as a zero-knowledge virtual machine (zkVM) with test vectors to obtain verifiable simulation results~\cite{mouris2020pythia,mouris2022zk}.

 However, the aforementioned approaches are all simulation-based, which at best increase confidence in the validated designs but cannot completely rule out the presence of malicious logic.
 In hardware verification, simulation alone is insufficient to capture corner cases, particularly stealthy hardware Trojans that are activated only under rare or carefully crafted conditions~\cite{jin2008hardware,rad2008power, haider2017advancing,haider2019advancing}.
 In contrast, formal verification provides a mathematical guarantee of correctness and security~\cite{love2011proof,jin2012proof}.
 Specifically, combinational equivalence checking (CEC)~\cite{goldberg2001using} ensures that a circuit is functionally equivalent to the golden model or specification by constructing a miter circuit and proving its unsatisfiability (UNSAT).
+In our framework, the functional specification is public and can be a truth table or an unoptimized reference design.
+While the functionality is public, the value of a highly optimized proprietary implementation still holds because the minimum circuit size problem is believed to be NP-hard~\cite{hitchcock2015np} (e.g., researchers are continually improving the implementations of the AES S-Box~\cite{reyhani2018smashing,maximov2019new}).

 While recent studies~\cite{luo2022proving,luick2024zksmt,laufer2024zkpi,cuellar2023cheesecloth,kolesar2025coinductive} have proposed privacy-preserving formal methods for theorem proving and software analysis, their application to hardware is limited.
 Notably, ZKUNSAT represents the state-of-the-art in proving the unsatisfiability of a public formula in a zero-knowledge framework~\cite{luo2022proving}.
 However, we observe that ZKUNSAT cannot be directly applied to secret formula verification because it requires the formula statement to be public.
 Simply treating the formula as a hidden input would compromise the soundness of the protocol, allowing a malicious prover to prove properties about a forged formula.